clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-20-large-data.md

 **Parameters:**

 - `name` - string: the name of the main dataset
-  - defination of main dataset: where the price and adjusted price inforamtion is in.
+- definition of main dataset: where the price and adjusted price inforamtion is in.

 **Possible usages:**